nhsd-exeter/dos-road-distance/documentation/designs/response_contract_design.md

 The response will have status 200, with a blank message, and include the transaction-id plus an array of destinations.
 The destinations will include the destination reference, unreachable status and the distance in metres.

+A design decision was taken to return metres as we have various systems that have different units and this provides a good granularity for all of them.
+It is also what we receive from TravelTime.

 ## Fail structure

 A failure status code will be 400 series if an error in contract or data based along with a message and the transaction-id.
 500 series will be used for errors before the data is being processed - e.g. gateway issue, internal server error.